department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/when-to-file/pre-discharge-claim.md

 ### Are there any other reasons I can't use the BDD program?

-You can't use the BDD program if your claim requires special handling—even if you're on full-time active duty, with more than 90 days left of service.
+You can't use the BDD program if your pre-discharge claim requires special handling—even if you're on full-time active duty, with more than 90 days left of service.

 **You can't use the BDD program if any of these are true.
 You:**